ThanachartST/PianoPlaying-DRL/README.md

 ## Acknowledgements

-- Robopianist
-- Mujoco
-- PIG datasets
+Thank you to the thanks to the following open-source resources.

+- [Robopianist](https://github.com/google-research/robopianist) authors for their main reference techniques and methodologies.
+- [Mujoco](https://github.com/google-deepmind/mujoco_menagerie) for developing the physics engine used in this project.
+- [Pig Datasets](https://arxiv.org/abs/1904.10237) for providing the datasets supporting the piano-playing tasks.